 June 22, 2013 - Police search Hernandez’s home for the second time.

-August 1, 2013 - Tanya Singleton, Hernandez's cousin, is jailed for not testifying before the grand jury.
-Prosecutors say that Ernest Wallace and Carlos Ortiz were at Singleton's home the night Odin Lloyd was murdered.
+August 1, 2013 - Tanya Singleton, Hernandez’s cousin, is jailed for not testifying before the grand jury.
+Prosecutors say that Wallace and Ortiz were at Singleton’s home the night Lloyd was murdered.

 November 27, 2013 - Hernandez’s attorney files an answer to a complaint in federal court in Miami filed by Alexander Bradley, stating that Hernandez is invoking his Fifth Amendment rights.
 Bradley claims Hernandez shot him in the face after an argument in a Miami strip club.